michellemurata/opnote-ae-detection/README.md

 The system identifies:

 - Incidental (unplanned) durotomy
-- Other intraoperative adverse events
+- Non-durotomy intraoperative adverse events

 This code accompanies the manuscript: